coq/coq/doc/sphinx/proof-engine/tactics.rst

    the assumption, or if its symmetric form occurs.
 It is equivalent to :n:`cut @term = @term; [intro H`:sub:`n` :n:`; rewrite <- H`:sub:`n` :n:`; clear H`:sub:`n`:n:`|| assumption || symmetry; try assumption]`.

-.. exn:: @terms do not have convertible types
+.. exn:: @terms do not have convertible types.

 .. tacv:: replace @term with @term by tactic